-4 Financial Implications
+5 Financial Implications

-- 4.1 The cost of preparing the Draft Strategy and Action Plan of less than £15,000 has been funded from National Park Grant principally Planning Delivery Grant as agreed by Members in July 2015. - 4.2 National Park Grant funds a wide range of tourism work beyond that of the dedicated officer and a small direct budget of £12,000.
+- 5.1 The cost of preparing the Draft Strategy and Action Plan of less than £15,000 has been funded from National Park Grant principally Planning Delivery Grant as agreed by the Broads Authority in July 2015. - 5.2 National Park Grant funds a wide range of tourism work beyond that of the dedicated officer and a small direct budget of £12,000.
 Other activity includes the provision of three visitor centres and two yacht stations and a presence at Reedham Quay.
-The Authority also plays a significant role in promotion of and information about the Broads through publications such as Broadcaster, Eating Out Guides, Outdoors Festival, on-line platforms and more recently targeted promotion in north London and Holland. - 4.3 Funds are limited and STEP (Sustainable Tourism in Estuary Parks) demonstrated the enhanced activity that would be possible with additional financial support.
+The Authority also plays a significant role in promotion of and information about the Broads through publications such as Broadcaster, Eating Out Guides, Outdoors Festival, on-line platforms and more recently targeted promotion in north London and Holland. - 5.3 Funds are limited and STEP (Sustainable Tourism in Estuary Parks) demonstrated the enhanced activity that would be possible with additional financial support.
 In recent times there has been success in gaining local funding for activity such as the sponsorship of Outdoors Festival and Eating Out Guides.

-5 Conclusions
+6 Conclusions

-5.1 The new Draft Strategy and Action Plan are very welcome and at their heart raise the question as to how the true potential for Broads tourism can be realised.
+6.1 The new Draft Strategy and Action Plan is very welcome and at its heart raises the question as to how the true potential for Broads tourism can be realised.